 Automotive automation isn’t a new concept.
 The concept of mechanical counterparts that work in tandem with humans came to life in the early 1920s.
 Prior to that, the first assembly line was opened with the invention of the Linear Transfer System by Henry Ford.

 The Linear Transfer System was designed to transfer heavy parts between assembly stations, reducing the strain on workers and speeding production times from 12 hours per vehicle to 1.5.
 After World War 2, automation started to take off.
 As the economy began to boom, so did the need for automobiles, which quickly spurred the need for more efficient output in manufacturing facilities.
 By 1961, General Motors had launched its first industrial robot prototype that could perform spot-welding tasks.
-From there, the first integrated circuit was created and implemented in 1970 which made way for pick-and-place industrial robots who took the strain off workers and improving plant safety.
+From there, the first integrated circuit was created and implemented in 1970, which made way for pick-and-place industrial robots that took the strain off workers and improved plant safety.

 How is Automotive Automation Used Today?

 The majority of repetitive, monotonous, and dangerous tasks have been simplified through automation.
 With advancements in robotic autonomy and machine learning, some industrial robots now use vision-like sensor technology to help them perform intricate tasks and adapt to a changing environment.
 In addition, co-bots (collaborative robots) are working alongside human workers on many tasks that still require human interaction.

 Robotic automation in auto manufacturing will play an integral role in the shift from combustion engines to electric vehicles since robots can be programmed to meet higher demands and perform new roles while meeting production criteria.
 This especially will make newer vehicles and technology more affordable for the general public sooner than in the past.

 Will Automotive Automation Replace Assembly-Line Workers?